14/09/2022

 That’s why we are a founding partner of the National Tutoring Programme (NTP), having supported our sister charity the Education Endowment Foundation to launch the initiative.
-Extensive evidence shows the impact of tutoring to support pupils who have fallen behind, not least from our charity partners the Tutor Trust and Action Tutoring.
+Extensive evidence shows the impact of tutoring to support pupils who have fallen behind, not least from our portfolio partners the Tutor Trust and Action Tutoring.
 The NTP aims to support schools in using the powerful tool of tutoring to help pupils who have fallen behind catch up and, with substantial financial support from government, will reach millions of young people in the coming years.
 With a few adjustments, the NTP could transform the lives of young people from disadvantaged backgrounds.

 One major problem, a multi-pronged solution